BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification: Technical Validation

 Each model was evaluated using the mean Intersection over Union (mIoU) metric for three tumor types: \textit{Glioma}, \textit{Meningioma}, and \textit{Pituitary}.
 Furthermore, we report a \textit{weighted mIoU}, which is calculated based on the proportion of samples belonging to each tumor type, providing a more representative performance indicator across the dataset.

-As summarized in Table~\ref{tab:iou_segmentation}, our proposed Swin-HAFUNet achieves the highest mIoU scores across all tumor types, particularly excelling in segmenting \textit{Meningioma} and \textit{Pituitary} tumors.
-It also outperforms all competing methods in terms of weighted mIoU, demonstrating the strength of our architectural design in capturing multi-scale contextual features and handling inter-class variability in medical image segmentation.
+As summarized in Table~\ref{tab:iou_segmentation}, the results establish a strong set of baselines.
+Transformer-based models, such SaberNet, achieved the highest scores, with weighted mIoUs of 80.6\% respectively.
+This suggests that architectures adept at capturing multi-scale contextual features perform well on this dataset.
+More traditional architectures like UNet provided a solid baseline with a weighted mIoU of 75.7\%.

-In particular, our proposed method achieves the highest weighted mIoU of 82.4\%, surpassing the next best-performing model (Saber et al.) by a margin of 2.6\%.
-This improvement underscores the robustness of our approach in handling heterogeneous tumor types.
-Importantly, the reported weighted mIoU is calculated as a weighted average based on the number of samples in each tumor class to provide a more realistic assessment under dataset imbalance.
+The reported weighted mIoU is calculated as a weighted average based on the number of samples in each tumor class to provide a more realistic assessment under dataset imbalance.
 Unlike simple arithmetic means, the weighted mean better reflects the overall segmentation performance in real-world clinical distributions.

-Moreover, our model consistently outperforms existing baselines across all tumor categories, with notable improvements observed in the segmentation of glioma and meningioma tumors.
-These gains can be attributed to the architectural choices that enhance multi-scale feature extraction and contextual representation, which are particularly beneficial for capturing diverse morphological structures in brain tumors.

 It is important to emphasize that the primary goal of this work is to introduce and validate a new brain tumor segmentation dataset, which is designed to support the development of robust and generalizable medical segmentation models.
-While the proposed method demonstrates promising initial results, we consider this study a foundational step.
-Future research is expected to build upon this dataset to explore a broader range of models, training protocols, and evaluation settings.
+These results serve as a foundational step, and future research is expected to build upon this dataset to explore a broader range of models, training protocols, and evaluation settings.